cloudfoundry/diego-notes/proposals/desired_lrp_update_API.md

     Instances                     int32
     Routes                        *Routes
     Annotation                    string
-    PreviousDefinitionIdentifier  string
+    PreviousDefinitionID          string
 }
 ```

-The new model is identical to the old model with the additional fields of
-`DefinitionIdentifier` and `PreviousDefinitionIdentifier`.
-They will only both
-be returned if there is an update in progress.
-The original requirements
-discussed having more than 2 definitions.
-The choice was made to only support
-current and previous versions of the definitions for simplicity.
-We should
-only ever have `ActualLRP`s with either the current definition or the previous
-definition as we limit an in-flight updates to 1.
+The new model is identical to the old model with the additional fields of `DefinitionID` and `PreviousDefinitionID`.
+They will only both be set if there is an update in progress.
+The original requirements discussed having more than two definitions, but for simplicity we modified this so that there is only a reference to a current and a previous definition.
+Other, older definitions may still exist in a separate database, but the DesiredLRP itself will not have a reference to them.

 ### ActualLRP